wirelineio/wireline-core/docs/design/party.md

 ## Specification

-* A party provides a 'virtual space' for collaboration between peers.
-* Each party has a unique identifier called the party key (a Public Key).
+* A party comprises some data realm under a peer-to-peer replication arrangement with eventual consistency supporting intermittent connectivity.
+* Peer-to-peer replication requires a logical update broadcast mechanism: updates originating at any node are replicated to all other participating nodes.
+* Update broadcast is implemented as a logical set of Dat feeds: one feed originating at each participating node.
-* A party consists of a logical set of feeds from one or more peers.
+* At each node, a party is a logical set of feeds from one or more peers (party feed set).
-* A party can be replicated between peers to enable them to synchronize the party data/state.
+* Party replication consists of each node fetching from peers all available feed content over the party feed set.
+* Nodes may be added to a party at any time (see Party Membership below) therefore the party feed set is itself replicated with eventual consistency.
+* Party replication is designed to preserve causal ordering by always fetching all available party set feeds from a peer.
+* Each party is identified by a unique identifier called the party key.
+* The party key is a public key for which the corresponding private key is used to prove party authority (see below).
+* (Note that the party key must not be treated as a bearer authentication token (like regular Dat feed keys are) because under the party invitation mechanism below, the party key is transmitted in the clear to invitees, however we want to only admit to the party (including read-only access) nodes that are the subject of the inviting credential.)
+* A node may participate in multiple parties at the same time.
-* An active party is one that a peer is currently interested in and actively replicating with other peers.
+* An active party is one that a node is currently interested in and actively replicating with peers.
-* A peer might have multiple parties active at the same time.
-* Participation in a party is by invitation only.

 ### Peer Discovery

-* Peers need a way to discover other peers that belong to a party they are interested in.
+* Nodes need a way to discover peers that belong to a party they are interested in.
-* The discovery mechanism MUST preserve privacy (observers MUST not be able to figure out the party key).
+* The discovery mechanism MUST preserve confidentiality (observers MUST not be able to figure out the party key).
+* Existing Dat discovery mechanisms such as hyperdiscovery can be leveraged by using the party discovery key as a topic.
+* Note that individual feeds (members of the party feed set) are not advertised via discovery.
+Only the party key is advertised.

+### Read-only Participation

+* Note that read-only access to a party is feasible.
+Read-only access means that the participant has been granted credentials that permit reading the party feed set, but they do not get to add a feed to the party feed set.

 ### Party Membership

 * A party starts with one participant (the one that created the party).
-* The party creator establishes (cryptographically verifiable) ownership over the party.
+* The party creator establishes (cryptographically verifiable) ownership over the party and first advertises the party discovery key via the discovery mechanism.
-* New participants are added to the party using an invitation mechanism.
+* New nodes are added to the party using an invitation mechanism.
+* Additional nodes also advertise they party discovery key via the discovery mechanism.
+* Participation by an additional node in a party is authorized by the party creator.
+* Authorization to authorize additional participants may be granted (transitive party invitation authority).
-* Party invites take the form of decentralized credentials created by the inviter, written to a feed, authorizing another participant to join the party.
-The party key itself is communicated out of band to the invitee (e.g., using a hyperlink or ephemeral message).
+* Party invites take the form of decentralized credentials created by the inviter, transmitted to the invitee, authorizing another participant (identified by an identity key) to join the party (add their nodes to the party).
+* The party key itself is communicated out of band to the invitee (e.g., using a hyperlink or ephemeral message).
+* New nodes use the party discovery key to connect to an initial peer (greeter node), present their invitation credential.
+* The greeter node validates the invitation credential which it can do because it has the public key of the party creator and all currently known transitively authorized nodes.
+It then provides its current party feed set to the new node which then proceeds to fetch party feeds.
+* The new node verifies the information provided by the greeter node using the party key, which it knew in advance.
+* Note there is a problem in that the greeter node can decide to not provide the correct party feed set (censor one or more feeds).
+This could probably be solved by publishing the party feed set under consensus on a blockchain every so often.
+* In the case of write access being provided to the new node, the greeter node publishes a feed admission message for the new node on its feed.
 * New participants may have read-only or read-write access to the party.
-Finer grained access control should be possible (e.g., the ability to invite and revoke other members).
+* Finer grained access control is not possible under the party itself, but can be implemented by convention within applications.

 ### Replication

-* Peers can discover the list of feeds in a party from connected peers (and implicitly, request replication of those feeds).
-* Support ongoing discovery of new feeds in the party, even from peers that aren't directly connected.
+* A node selects a peer via the discovery mechanism, connects and performs a Dat protocol handshake for the party key, which it knows.
+* Peers MUST present to connecting peers all the feed content they have for all feeds in their current party feed set.
+* Nodes must check party validity which consists of checking the genesis block vs the party key then checking all subsequent chained messages and invitation authorizations.
+* Nodes maintain their version of the party feed list by processing party feed authorization messages received on all current party feeds.
-* Peers have full control over what feeds they replicate (i.e. the decision is made locally).
+* Peers have full control over what feeds they fetch (i.e. the decision is made locally).
-* Peers require credentials from connecting peers to share feed keys or perform replication.

 ### Technical Requirements

 * It MUST be possible to replicate multiple parties over a single connection between two peers.
 * Multiple types of connection transports should be supported (e.g., WebRTC, TCP & Bluetooth).
 * Certain peers may replicate parties over multiple transports to bridge heterogeneous networks.

 ## Design Notes